GfSE/SAF-Specification/viewpoints/Logical-Functional-Mapping-Viewpoint.md

 The Logical Functional Mapping Viewpoint captures the assignment of the System Functions and the System Partial Functions to the Logical SOI and the Logical SOI Elements.
 ## Applicability
 The Logical Function Mapping Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the System Architecture description.
+## Presentation
+A dependency matrix featuring
+* the call behavior action representing usage of System Functions or System Partial Functions,
+* the part properties representing usage of Logical SOI Elements,
+* the allocation relationship between above mentioned elements.

 ## Stakeholder
 * [Hardware Developer](../stakeholders.md#Hardware-Developer)
 * [Software Developer](../stakeholders.md#Software-Developer)